Niels Quack

-Niels Quack (born 1980 in Göttingen) is a Swiss and German engineer specialized in optical micro engineering.
-He is a SNSF professor at EPFL (École Polytechnique Fédérale de Lausanne) and director of the Photonic Micro- and Nanosystems Laboratory at its School of Engineering.
+Niels Quack (born 1980 in Göttingen) is a Swiss and German engineer specialized in micro- and nanosystems engineering.
+He is the Managing Director at the Institut für Mikroelektronik Stuttgart (IMS CHIPS) as well as Professor ar the University of Stuttgart.

 Career

-Quack studied engineering at EPFL and received his Master's degree in 2005.
+Quack studied engineering at EPFL and received his master's degree in 2005.
 He then joined Jürg Dual's Institute for Mechanical Systems at ETH Zurich as a PhD student and graduated in 2010 with a thesis on "Micromirrors for integrated tunable mid-infrared detectors and emitters."
 In 2011, he went to work as a postdoctoral researcher at Ming C. Wu's Integrated Photonics Laboratory at University of California, Berkeley.
 From 2014 to 2015, he was senior microelectromechanical systems engineer with Sercalo Microtechnology Inc.

-Since 2015, he has been an SNSF Assistant Professor with the EPFL, and head of the Photonic Micro- and Nanosystems Laboratory at its School of Engineering.
+From 2015 to 2022, he has been an SNSF Assistant Professor with the EPFL, and head of the Photonic Micro- and Nanosystems Laboratory at its school of engineering.

+In addition to his work in Switzerland, Quack has also held several academic leadership positions at the University of Sydney.
+From 2022 to 2025, he has served as Associate Professor in Micro- and Nanosystems at the School of Aerospace, Mechanical and Mechatronic Engineering within the Faculty of Engineering.
+Between 2024 and 2025, he was also Director of the Research & Prototype Foundry, part of the university's Core Research Facilities within the Research Portfolio.
+Since 2025, he holds an Honorary Professor Position at the Faculty of Engineering.

+Since April 2025, he is Professor at the University of Stuttgart and serves as the Managing Director of IMS CHIPS.